 Prevention

-- URL changes are a four-step migration, never a one-step tag edit: (1) deploy new URL, (2) add 301 from old, (3) update internal links sitewide, (4) regenerate sitemap.
-Skip any step and the canonical change is wasted.
+- Treat a URL change as a four-step migration, never a one-step tag edit: (1) deploy the new URL, (2) add a

 FAQ

-Q: Why not just delete the old URL with a 410?
-A: 410 (Gone) tells Google to drop the URL from the index, which loses the backlink value the old URL had accumulated.
-301 transfers most of that value to the new URL.
+A: 410 (Gone) tells Google to drop the URL from the index, which discards the backlink equity the old URL accumulated.
+A 301 transfers most of that equity to the new URL.
 Use 301 unless the page is genuinely gone with no replacement.

-Q: How long should I wait before assuming the canonical change failed?
-A: 4 weeks is the minimum for measurable change.
-8 weeks is typical for a full transition.
-If after 12 weeks Google still shows the old URL with all signals (301, internal links, sitemap, content) pointing at the new one, something is wrong — usually a broken 301 chain or a CDN cache serving the old page intermittently.
+A: 4 weeks is the minimum for measurable movement; 8 weeks is typical for a full transition.
+If after 12 weeks Google still shows the old URL while every signal (301, internal links, sitemap, content) points at the new one, something is broken — usually a multi-hop or dead-ending 301 chain, or a CDN cache serving the old page intermittently.
+Re-run the Case 1 curl -sIL check.

-Q: I changed the canonical, didn’t add a 301.
-Will Google ever switch?
-A: Eventually, maybe — but rarely.
-Without a 301, both pages are live and Google has no strong reason to consolidate.
-If the new page accumulates more internal links over time, Google may flip.
-But the canonical tag alone is too weak.
+A: Possibly, but rarely.
+Without a 301, both pages stay live and Google has no strong reason to consolidate.
+If the new page later accumulates more internal links, Google may flip — but the canonical tag alone is too weak against an established duplicate.
 Add the 301.

 Related articles